 Project Design: The plan behind the project.
 This narrative section generally includes a scope of work or logic model and details goals, objectives, partners, activities and timelines.

 An individual or organization that makes a grant or contribution (also known as the donor).

 - Grants Listserv

-The notification service administered by the Grants Development Services Department that provides notice of grant opportunities.
+The notification service administered by the grant development staff that provides notice of grant opportunities.
 Sign up for the listserv.

 Specific, detailed directions for submitting a grant proposal issued by the funder.